raphael3213/nextjs-wallet/README.md

 To run the app locally follow these steps in order :

+1. Use Node 18
-1. npm i
+2. npm i
-2. npx prisma migrate dev --name init (Prisma will seed the connected database with the required tables)
+3. npx prisma migrate dev --name init (Prisma will seed the connected database with the required tables)
-3. npm run dev
+4. npm run dev
-4. You are good to go!
+5. You are good to go!

 Notes on DB design :